opensearch-project/documentation-website/_search-plugins/knn/filter-search-knn.md

 ## How does a k-NN filter work?

-The OpenSearch k-NN plugin uses the Lucene engine version 9.1 that provides a search process for filtered documents that uses a Hierarchical Navigable Small World (HSNW) algorithm to represent a multi-layered graph to filter searches.
+Starting from OpenSearch version 2.2 the k-NN plugin uses the Lucene engine that provides a search process for filtered documents that uses a Hierarchical Navigable Small World (HSNW) algorithm to represent a multi-layered graph to filter searches.
 After a filter is applied to a set of documents to be searched, the algorithm decides whether to perform pre-filtering for an exact kNN search or modified post-filtering for approximate search.
 The approximate search with filtering guarantees the top number of closest vectors in result.

 Lucene also provides the capability to operate its `KnnVectorQuery` over a subset of documents.
 To learn more about Lucene’s new capability, see the [Apache Lucene Documentation](https://issues.apache.org/jira/browse/LUCENE-10382).